 This is a trick taught to me by Tasneem Bhatia, M.D., who blends Eastern and Western medicine.
 The next time you catch yourself red-handed—or orange-handed, with an empty bag of Cheetos—and you feel guilt bubbling up…grab pencil and paper and write down exactly how you feel.
 "I broke the rules.
 I feel horrible."
 Now, rip that piece of paper to shreds as if it were an old Valentine from a cheating ex.
 What worries you masters you—so fight back by tearing your woes to pieces.

 Promptly exit the scene of the food crime.
 Seriously, even if it's on a sun-drenched terrace overlooking Lake Como, and Clooney's there, whispering in your ear about how Amal and he are going through a rough patch, and his breath is like sugar blossom tickling the nape of your neck…leave!
 There's nothing but Guilt to be gained by lingering over the debris, calculating the caloric damage of all foods demolished.
 New location = new beginning.

 Once you're in a new locale, do something new to distract yourself.
 Go for a stroll outside to walk off the Guilt.
 Get a manicure and your hands will be clean (not guilty!)
 Hit a bookshop or library and get lost in some fiction far, far away from the realms of Food Guilt.
 And if you want to sit at a coffee shop and write a love letter to George, do it.
 The most important thing is that you distract yourself and move on to something new.
 Otherwise, lingering Food Guilt will just set you back onto the denial/temptation/remorse dreadmill.

-For Melissa’s Complete 10-Step Plan to Beat Food Guilt and Body Shame, Be the First to Get The Naughty Diet Now on Amazon!
+For Melissa's Complete 10-Step Plan to Beat Food Guilt and Body Shame, Check Out The Naughty Diet Now on Amazon!